Armed Pak intruder shot dead by BSF along Punjab border | Law-Order

 - India

-This was the first incident in 2023 where a Pakistani intruder was killed at the 2,289 km-long border that runs along Jammu, Rajasthan, Gujarat, and Punjab on India's western flank.
+This was the first incident in 2023 where a Pakistani intruder was killed at the 2,289 km-long front that runs along Jammu, Rajasthan, Gujarat, and Punjab on India's western flank.
+The BSF is mandated to guard this front.
 In 2022, the BSF had killed two infiltrators and apprehended 23 Pakistanis along the 553-km-long India-Pakistan international border in Punjab.
 The force also recovered 1 kg of suspected heroin from a drone it retrieved on Monday, which it had shot down in the Kassowal area of the Gurdaspur sector on December 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)